U.S. natural gas demand to hit record high during freeze

 Freeze-offs occur when water and other liquids in gathering lines freeze, blocking the flow of gas.

-Overnight lows on Wednesday-Friday will drop to -20 Fahrenheit (-29 Celsius) in Chicago and the single digits along the East Coast from New York to Boston, according to AccuWeather, a weather forecaster.
+Overnight lows on Wednesday through Friday will drop to -20 degrees Fahrenheit (-29 Celsius) in Chicago and the single-digits along the East Coast from New York to Boston, according to AccuWeather, a weather forecaster.

-The cold, however, will be short lived with high temperatures in New York and Chicago expected to rise into the 40s F this weekend.
-The normal high at this time of year is 32 in Chicago and 39 in New York.
+The cold, however, will be short-lived with high temperatures this weekend in New York and Chicago expected to rise into the 40s F. The normal high at this time of year is 32 in Chicago and 39 in New York.

 Financial data provider Refinitiv predicted gas demand in the Lower 48 U.S. states would hit a daily record of 145.2 billion cubic feet per day (bcfd) on Wednesday as consumers crank up their heaters to escape the bitter cold.